chaoticgd/vutrace/README.md

 ### 2022-11-16

 - Created version 3 of the trace file format, which drastically reduces file sizes by only storing registers and sections of memory that were modified.
+- Trace sessions now start and end on vsync.

 ### 2022-10-18